 The primary outcome measure used in Intensive Care Units (ICU) is the survival rate for patients, measured at the time when they are discharged.
 Raw survival/mortality rates may be challenging to interpret as patients that are admitted in a sicker condition are at greater risk, and therefore the outcomes need to be ‘adjusted’ to consider the level of severity of the patients in respect of case mix.

-The PIM2r (Paediatric Index of Mortality version 2r) score is calculated for every child admitted to ICU and assesses severity of illness and risk of death on admission and is based on medical history, interventions and physiological measurements taken from time of first contact with an ICU doctor up to the first hour after admission.
-The standardised mortality ratio (SMR) is the ratio of the percentage of actual deaths compared to the percentage of expected deaths based on the PIM2r score: this is a method of benchmarking the outcomes between ICUs nationally.
+The PIM3 (Paediatric Index of Mortality version 3) score is calculated for every child admitted to ICU and assesses severity of illness and risk of death on admission and is based on medical history, interventions and physiological measurements taken from time of first contact with an ICU doctor up to the first hour after admission.
+The standardised mortality ratio (SMR) is the ratio of the percentage of actual deaths compared to the percentage of expected deaths based on the PIM3 score: this is a method of benchmarking the outcomes between ICUs nationally.

-The Tables and the Funnel plots shown were provided by the Pediatric Intensive Care Audit Network body (PICANet) for admissions to the GOSH ICUs between 2010 and 2012, and between 2013 and 2015.
+The Tables and the Funnel plots shown were provided by the Pediatric Intensive Care Audit Network body (PICANet) for admissions to the GOSH ICUs between Jan 2015 and Dec 2016.

 Centre E1 is GOSH Paediatric and Neonatal ICUs (PICU/NICU) and Centre E2 is GOSH Cardiac ICU (CICU).
-The adjusted SMR indicates that the mortality rate, after adjustment for case mix, is slightly lower in CICU than the national average, and slightly higher than the national average in PICU / NICU.
+The adjusted SMR indicates that the mortality rate, after adjustment for case mix, is slightly lower in CICU than the national average, and approximately the same as the national average in PICU / NICU.
 The outcomes for both units fall within the selected confidence limits and therefore E1 and E2 could be described as having case mix adjusted mortality rates that fall within the expected range.

 |Number of Admissions||STANDARDISED MORTALITY RATIO|